-How To Clean Plantation Shutters10/16/2015Dennis Rooney A Simple Guide for New York City Residents on How to Clean Shutters If you’re doing a deep clean or getting your place ready for a get-together, cleaning your New York City shutters is something that needs to be done, and done the right way.
+How To Clean Plantation Shutters10/16/2015Darren Zuckerman A Simple Guide for New York City Residents on How to Clean Shutters If you’re doing a deep clean or getting your place ready for a get-together, cleaning your New York City shutters is something that needs to be done, and done the right way.
 If it’s not, you may risk permanent stains, faded colors, or damage to the shutter.
 So how do you clean interior shutters?
-That depends on the type of shutters you have in your space.
-How To Clean Faux Wood Shutters To see how Influencer Denise Cooper of Be My Guest with Denise cleans her Polywood shutters, check out this video.
+That depends on the type of shutters you have in your New York City home.
+Cleaning Faux Wood Shutters To see how Influencer Denise Cooper of Be My Guest with Denise cleans her Polywood shutters, check out this video.
 Cleaning your New York City faux wood shutters such as Polywood® is a little different than cleaning real wood.
 Typically, there’s no wood stain that needs to be preserved, and faux wood tends to be more scratch-resistant.
 Here’s what you’ll need: A microfiber cloth A slightly wet cloth Using a microfiber cloth, go over each part of your shutters to remove any dust or dirt.
-For bigger smudges or messes, use a slightly damp cloth to wipe them down.
+For bigger smudges or messes, wipe them down with a slightly damp cloth.
 Like with real wood shutters, stay away from any chemical compounds or any abrasive cleaners.
 A damp cloth is fine to use to clean faux wood shutters, but it’s usually a good idea to dry the shutter when you’re done.
-How To Clean Real Wood Shutters When you clean real wood shutters, you need to take special care not to damage the finish or do anything that could expose the wood to moisture.
+Cleaning Real Wood Shutters When you clean real wood shutters, you need to take special care not to damage the finish or do anything that could expose the wood to moisture.
 You’ll want these supplies to clean your shutters: A microfiber dusting cloth A soft, dry cloth To clean the dust off of wood shutters, all you’ll need to do is give the panels and louvers a quick once-over with a dusting cloth.
 For smudges or spills, first wipe down with a dry cloth.
 You usually shouldn’t use a damp cloth unless it’s completely necessary, and even then, the less wet the cloth, the better.
 Only do this for smudges or spills – don’t scrub the entire frame with a damp cloth.
 If you’re using a wet cloth, always follow up with a dry cloth.
 Also, don’t ever use an abrasive chemical cleaner, or else you may damage the finish of the wood.
 For additional details, get in touch with us by calling 631-246-3930.
 Note: These directions were specifically made with Sunburst Shutters products in mind.
-For how to clean shutters from a different company, contact your shutter dealer.
+For how to clean shutters from a different manufacturer, contact your shutter dealer.